Non-enveloped icosahedral capsid, about 35-40 nm in diameter with a T=2* icosahedral symmetry . The two genomic segments are encapsidated separately.

 - (+)RNAs are encapsidated in virion particle, inside which they are transcribed to give RNA (-) molecules with which they become base-paired to produce dsRNA genomes.

-- Mature are probably transmitted to new cell during cell division.
+- Mature are transmitted to new cell by cytoplasmic exchange, sporogenesis or Hyphal anastomosis.